 Yes, the activities involved in the project have the potential to affect species and/or habitats.

 This project will have No Effect on listed species based on a letter of understanding, memorandum of agreement, programmatic agreement, or checklist provided by local HUD office.
-The project site is 272ft away from the nearest wetland as seen in ArcGIS
+This project is in compliance with the Endangered Species Act.